filievski/filievski.github.io/_pages/research.md

 author_profile: true
 ---

-We investigate how to transform the development of **human-centric AI with common sense** to ultimately contribute to a .
+We investigate how to transform the development of **human-centric AI with common sense** to ultimately contribute to a more humane world.
 We conduct fundamental research on **commonsense AI** and investigate its application to online content safety, informed by **empirical insights and interdisciplinary theories** from cognitive psychology, communication science, and linguistics, always looking to broaden our perspective.
 Our approach seeks to align theory, background knowledge, explainable decision-making, and theory-grounded benchmarking.

 The commonsense AI team pursues the following thrusts: